Jon Fosse: Nobel Prize in Literature

 Fosse told NRK that he was "surprised but also not" to have won the prize "I’ve been part of the discussion for 10 years and have more and less tentatively prepared myself that this could happen".

 Fosse delivered his Nobel lecture on 7 December 2023 at the Swedish Academy.
 Entitled The Silent Language, he spoke about the difference between spoken language and written language and the use and effect of silence in his works.

-At the award ceremony in Stockholm on 10 December, Anders Olsson, chair of the Swedish Academy's Nobel committee, described Fosse's narrative world as "a domain beset by the greatest anxiety and torment of indecision. [...] his writing approaches a state of uncertainty that can open a relation to the divine."
+At the award ceremony in Stockholm on 10 December, Anders Olsson, chair of the Swedish Academy's Nobel committee, described Fosse's narrative world as "a domain beset by the greatest anxiety and torment of indecision....
+[H]is writing approaches a state of uncertainty that can open a relation to the divine."
 Furthermore, he credited Septology with having "hypnotic power."

 Personal life

 Fosse has been married three times.
 He was married to Bjørg Sissel (b.
 1959), a nurse, from 1980 to 1992 with whom he had a son.
 The next year, he married Grethe Fatima Syéd, an Indian-Norwegian translator and author, although they later separated.
 They had two daughters and a son during their marriage.

 Fosse spends part of his time with his third wife, Anna (m.
 2011), who is Slovak, in Hainburg an der Donau in Austria.
 He also owns homes in Bergen and two more in other parts of western Norway.
 Originally, he was a member of the Church of Norway (although he described himself as an atheist before 2012).
-In 2012–2013, he joined the Catholic Church and voluntarily admitted himself to rehabilitation to address his long-term issues with alcohol consumption.
+In 2012–2013, he joined the Catholic Church and voluntarily admitted himself to rehabilitation to address his long-term problem with alcohol consumption.
 His conversion to Catholicism helped Fosse in his effort to stop drinking.
 Fosse practices solitude by keeping away from noises, never watching television or listening to radio, and rarely listening to music.
 In his pursuit of solitude, Fosse sees writing as a confession and a prayer.